michaelklishin/monger/README.md

 Now `clojure.data.json/write-json` and related functions will serialize JodaTime date time objects using [ISO8601 date time format](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/ISODateTimeFormat.html).
 In addition, functions that convert MongoDB documents to
 Clojure maps will instantiate JodaTime date time objects from `java.util.Date` instances MongoDB Java driver uses.

+## Map/Reduce.
+Using JavaScript Resources.

+To be documented.

+## Operations On Indexes

+To be documented.

+## Database Commands

+To be documented.

+## GridFS Support

+To be documented.

+## Helper Functions

+To be documented.